 Let’s take an example of the “bamboo” niche in GT:

 You see, this niche has had a stable trend over the last 5 years.
 Once it’s validated, I can either create a micro-store selling a single product in the Bamboo niche or create a broad bamboo brand.

 For example, selling “Bamboo seeds” just before the summer starts is a good idea.
 In fact, I’ve seen stores making a fortune out of this niche.
 This doesn’t end here, there is a whole lot of sub-niches including bamboo toothbrushes, bamboo kitchenware, and more.
 Getting the idea?

-Most of the time, micro Shopify stores work better than macro stores.
+Most of the time, micro stores work better than macro stores.
 It enhances the store’s credibility and the audience’s trust.

 Moreover, make sure the niche/products you select aren’t eatables.
 Also, ignore electronics and heavy goods, because in case of returns, you’ll bear the shipping costs.